What is Guessing and is it a Reading Problem?

 Fortunately here at Easyread we can help children who fall into any of these categories by switching their sight-reading strategy over to decoding.
 We do this via our trainertext visual phonics (TVP) method.
 In TVP we have dropped the conventional phonics rules and provided the child an image for each sound in the English language.
 Then each word has the right images above it for the child to work out the sounds of the word.

 Think of the trainertext as training wheels on a bike that help the child practice until he can “ride” on his own i.e. read from the letters.
-Indeed while reading may not be a natural skill, it must become a subconscious skill, just as riding a bike is not like walking but it is an activity that cyclists learn to do without thinking about it.
+While reading may not be a natural skill, it must become a subconscious skill, just as riding a bike is not like walking… but it is an activity that we learn to do without thinking explicitly much about it.